cheshmi/psc_example/README.md

 bash run_exp.sh
 ```

-Upon successful completion, `psc.csv` should stay in the main directory.
+Upon successful completion, `psc.csv` should be generated in the main directory.
+It also generates a plot as a png file
+(`psc_plot.png`).